 One sifted cup of cake flour will weigh around 3.5 ounces or 99 grams.

 Pastry flour is slightly stronger than cake flour, at around 9 to 10 percent gluten.
 It can be used for biscuits, muffins, cookies, pie doughs, and softer yeast doughs.
 It has a slightly more off-white color than cake flour.

 One sifted cup of pastry flour will weigh just over 3.5 ounces or around 101 grams.

 Self-rising flour is peculiar.
-It's basically ordinary all-purpose flour that has baking powder and salt added to it.
-Intended as a convenience, it's really anything but—the main problem is that there's no way to control how much baking powder it contains.
+It's ordinary all-purpose flour that has baking powder and salt added to it.
+Intended as a convenience, it's anything but—the main problem is that there's no way to control how much baking powder it contains.
 Also, when stored in your pantry, the baking powder in the flour will quickly lose its effectiveness as a rising agent.
 Unless you have no other options, this type of flour is probably best avoided.

 Whole Wheat Flour

 Whole wheat flour comes in two varieties: 100 percent whole wheat flour and white whole wheat flour.
 One hundred percent whole wheat flour is made from hulled red wheat grain.
 It provides more fiber and other nutrients than all-purpose flour.
 Generally speaking, it makes for heavier bread and baked goods and has a shorter shelf life than all-purpose flour.
 Whole wheat flour is often mixed with all-purpose flour for a lighter texture and better rising.
-While whole wheat flour is made from hulled white spring wheat.
-It has a milder taste and lighter color compared to 100 percent whole wheat flour.
+While whole wheat flour is made from hulled white spring wheat, it has a milder taste and lighter color compared to 100 percent whole wheat flour.